JanaAshraf975/Rice-CNN-Classifier/README.md

-# Rice-CNN-Classifier
+# 🌾 Rice-CNN-Classifier
 This project is a Convolutional Neural Network (CNN) based classifier trained on rice images to automatically predict rice varieties.
 The model is built with TensorFlow/Keras, trained on Kaggle, and deployed with Streamlit for an interactive web app.

-🌾 Rice CNN Classifier

-A deep learning project to classify rice grain images using a Convolutional Neural Network (CNN) built with TensorFlow/Keras.
-The project includes a Streamlit-based interactive interface for predicting rice types from images.

-📌 Overview
+# 📌 Overview

 This project demonstrates: